-Moisture is always present in the air even if it cannot be seen.
-In your home, condensation is often seen on windows, on external walls or in places where air movement is restricted – such as corners of rooms, behind furniture or insides cupboards.
+Some moisture is always present in the air even if it cannot be seen.
+In your home condensation is sometimes seen on windows, on exterior walls, or in places where air movement is restricted – such as corners of rooms, behind furniture or insides cupboards.
 This may appear as damp patches (particularly in corners), or wet carpets/walls.

 Its presence is often first indicated by the development of black/green mould growth on walls, ceilings or even furnishings and clothes!

-In some cases, it can lead to the rotting of affected timbers such as wooden window frames or skirting-boards.
+In some cases, it can eventually lead to the rotting of affected timbers, such as wooden window frames or skirting-boards.

 Appropriate steps will need to be taken in order to deal with condensation:

-- Dry windows, window-sills and other affected areas using a dry cloth
+- Remove moisture from window-sills and any other affected areas using a dry cloth

-- Cover pans when cooking and keep the door closed and windows open
+- Cover pans when cooking and if possible, keep the kitchen door closed and windows open

-- Keep bathroom doors closed and windows open when bathing or showering
+- Keep bathroom doors closed and windows open whilst bathing or showering

 - Dry laundry outside when weather permits.
-If drying indoors cannot be avoided, keep this to one closed but well heated and well ventilated room, with an open window
+If drying indoors cannot be avoided, keep this to one closed (but well heated and ventilated) room, preferably with an open window

 Note: Make sure that opening windows will not cause a security problem, remembering to close and lock then at night or when out of the property.